AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ### 6. Database Schema

+You can generate a database schema based on the domain model for each software component and the system architecture.

 Instructions:

+1. Ask for or use previusly content and read the domain model for each software component.
-1. For relational databases, generate DDL scripts with comments.
+2. For relational databases, generate DDL scripts with comments.
-2. For NoSQL databases, generate JSON schema definitions with comments.
+3. For NoSQL databases, generate JSON schema definitions with comments.

 Example: